 In roaring he shall rise and on the surface die.

-It was long way from Ilaunglas to Tramore beach and back out to the Guillamenes, over two hours , the water condition did not improve much.
-Inside Tramore Bay was all choppy and it was only on the slog out from the beach that it abated somewhat.
-I passed John again almost two hours later, nor more precisely, he passed me.
+Back inside Tramore Bay was all choppy and it was only on the slog out from the beach, after swimming about six kilometres of a loop, that it abated somewhat.
+I passed John again almost two hours later, or more precisely, he passed me.

 Update: I met John Stubbs a few days later at the same place, low spring tide and I asked him if he’d ever seen anything like it before of it he knew what it was?
 He said in all hos years fishing (and he’s a full-time inshore fisherman) he though he’d seen something similar once. he said it looked to him (from the greater height vantage point) that it was an incoming current.